 The Bank obtains your personal data from other sources, such as:

-Other banks and financial institutions,
+other banks and financial institutions;

-Courts and law enforcement agencies;
+courts and law enforcement agencies;

-Other persons performing the functions assigned by legislation (e.g. notaries, lawyers, bailiffs, bankruptcy administrators);
+other persons performing the functions assigned by legislation (e.g. notaries, lawyers, bailiffs, bankruptcy administrators);

-Other natural persons/their representatives, when they provide the data of related persons (through blood or marriage), co-debtors, guarantors, collateral providers, etc.;
+other natural persons/their representatives, when they provide the data of related persons (through blood or marriage), co-debtors, guarantors, collateral providers, etc.;

-Other natural persons/their representatives, when they provide the data of immediate family members or close associates, who hold or were holding (over the past year) a prominent public function;
+other natural persons/their representatives, when they provide the data of immediate family members or close associates, who hold or were holding (over the past year) a prominent public function;

-Legal persons, if you are the director/representative, employee, authorised person, true beneficiary, etc. of a legal person;
+legal entities, if you are the director/representative, employee, authorised person, true beneficiary, etc. of a legal person;

-Documents submitted to the Bank for performance of a contract or fulfilment of regulatory requirements which may contain personal data (e.g. property valuation certificates, extracts from registers, etc.);
+documents submitted to the Bank for performance of a contract or fulfilment of regulatory requirements which may contain personal data (e.g. property valuation certificates, extracts from registers, etc.);

-Third parties and/or publicly available sources to the extent permitted by applicable legislation (e.g. LinkedIn social network).
+third parties and/or publicly available sources to the extent permitted by applicable legislation (e.g. LinkedIn social network).